-Lat 13° 29' 0N Long 144° 47' 46E Agana Airfield is located at Tamuning and Barrigada in the center of Guam.
+Lat 13° 29' 0N Long 144° 47' 46E Agana Airfield is located at Tamuning and Barrigada in the center of Guam Island in the Territory of Guam in the United States of America (USA).
+Also known as Tiyan Airfield for nearby Tiyan.
+Today known as Guam International Airport or Guam Airport.
 To the west is Agana.
-Also known as Agana Airfield or Tiyan Airfield.
-Today known as Guam International Airport or Guam Airport.

 After occupying Guam, the Japanese